 Helping the environment by being creative

-I know it?s been mentioned before but honestly this is something that should be repeated a couple times more just so everyone is clear, UPCYCLING HELPS THE ENVIRONMENT!
+I know it's been mentioned before but honestly this is something that should be repeated a couple times more just so everyone is clear, UPCYCLING HELPS THE ENVIRONMENT!
 That is right the environment my friends, something every social conscious person and company should be trying to fix while we still can.

 Items such as pallets, which happen to be the eighth largest contributor to landfills in North America, can be reused to great effect to create furniture marvels chic enough for chicest of homes.
-Just using pallets as an example its clear to see that if we were to use these perfectly useful pieces of wood as materials in the creation of upcycled furniture we could at the very least reduce the size of landfills, by whatever small fraction it may be.
+Just using pallets as an example its clear to see that if we were to use these perfectly useful pieces of wood as materials in the creation of reclaimed wood furniture we could at the very least reduce the size of landfills, by whatever small fraction it may be.
 This will in turn help lower CO2 emissions by not contributing to the burning of garbage.

 Another aspect that is sure to please eccentrics and design enthusiasts, is the fact that upcycling materials and furniture poses as a challenge that forces people to get the creative juices flowing.
 This is even more true for people working around a budget, and is a true testament to the saying necessity is the mother of invention.